 5. We Awaken

 The story follows Victoria, who doesn’t feel her life has much to it now.
 Her dad died in a car crash.
 Her brother is in a coma, and her main focus is that she will get into Manhattan Dance Conservatory.
-She finds that she starts to look forward to her dreams when in her dreams, she meets a girl called Ashlinn.
-She is an otherworldly girl, and she has a message from Victoria’s comatose brother.
+She finds that she starts to look forward to her dreams when she meets a girl called Ashlinn in her dreams.
+She is an otherworldly girl with a message from Victoria’s comatose brother.

 Ashlinn is tasked with conjuring pleasant dreams for humans.
 Victoria starts to look forward to her nightly meetings with her and explains that she is asexual.
 Then Victoria realizes that she is also asexual.
 So Victoria needs Ashlinn’s help outside of dreams.
 She assumes a human form, and it is their asexual love story from there.